Subject list :

 For chimney mounting a pair of lash kits and two brackets should be used.
 The latter would usually, but not necessarily, be the H/D type.
 The spacing should be at least 20” (or 30” for a large aerial) for a 16ft pole and I would be even more wary fitting it on a small chimney !
 It should be pointed out that it is very rare to have to fit a 16ft pole on a chimney.

 Lastly, if mounting an aerial on a chimney which is being used, or ever likely to be used, I’d recommend a cranked pole to try and get the aerial as far away from any smoke and/or fumes.
-The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the aerial on the upwind side (of the prevailing winds, usually from the S or SW) if at all possible.
+The smoke won’t affect the signal, but it isn’t good for the aerial * so I’d also place the aerial on the upwind side (of the prevailing winds, usually from the S or SW in the UK) if at all possible.
 Bear in mind that a smaller end mounted aerial (like a Yagi10K) can sometimes be mounted below the height of the chimney pots.

 * not so much directly but by encouraging corrosion with all that pollution mixed with rain water.